jerrymarshall2004/cs50labs/fileio/README.md

 ## Your Turn

 Complete the program on the right that takes two command line arguments — a source file and a destination file — and copies the contents of the source to the destination.
 Specifically, we have provided the first page of Anna Karenina, in `anna.txt`, for you to copy.
 Create a new file `copy.txt` for your copy.
-Follow the commented pseudocode in the file.
+Follow the commented pseudocode in the file. **Note, you may need to click the folder icon to see the newly copied text in the copy.txt file.

 {% spoiler "Hint" %}